parshurampatil197/Function-Based-api_view-CRUD-in-DRF/README.md

-## Simple_Django_CRUD_api
+## Simple_Django_CRUD_api using @api_view decorator

 ![gif](https://developers.giphy.com/branch/master/static/api-512d36c09662682717108a38bbb5c57d.gif)

 # Description

 I have created Python3/Django CRUD with PostgreSQL that uses Django Rest Framework for building Rest Apis.
-You’ll know:

-How to setup Django to connect with PostgreSQL Database\
-How to define Data Models and migrate it to PostgreSQL\
-Way to use Django Rest Framework to process HTTP requests\
-Way to make Django CRUD Operations with PostgreSQL Database
+DRF allows us to work with regular function based views.
+I have implementd Django function based view for the Restful Web service.
+We also make use of the @api_view decorator.

 ## Requirements

-Last tested successfully with Python 3.6.13 and Ubuntu 16.04
+Last tested successfully with Python 3.6.19 and Ubuntu 16.04 Django==2.2\

-Create venv and pip install django to import the required modules.

-## Technologies used
-Django==2.2\
 djangorestframework==3.10.2\
 psycopg2==2.9.3